voxie/training-modules/Module-06.md

 	b.
 Acceptance Test using the PhpBrowser back-end

 3.  => Stage, Commit and push your code to GIT.
-4. Refactor your Acceptance test settings to use Selenium2 as the back-end.
+4. Refactor your Acceptance test settings to use Codeception's WebDriver as the back-end.

 ----------